 This research is made possible by newly developed atomic physics techniques and technology including high-resolution lasers, atom and ion traps, and atom interferometry.
 Ultracold samples of atoms, prepared by laser and evaporative cooling are crucial for this work.

 A watershed example of ultracold phenomena is Bose Einstein Condensation, for which Prof. Ketterle received the Nobel Prize in 2001.
 With Prof. Pritchard, he is now loading these condensates into lattices made of standing waves of light to study phenomena such as the Mott-insulator transition and quantum magnetism.

 A condensate can also be used to refrigerate clouds of Fermi atoms (which lack collisions with each other and are therefore difficult to cool by themselves) in order to realize superfluidity and, in optical lattices, to study the fermionic Mott insulator and magnetic ordering.
 Another project is the formation of ultracold NaLi molecules from a sodium/lithium mixture.
-Prof. Zwierlein is conducting experiments on fermionic superfluids and strongly interacting Fermi gases of atoms and molecules.
+Prof. Zwierlein is conducting experiments on strongly interacting Fermi gases of atoms and molecules.
 In contrast to bulk materials, in these gases the interactions between particles can be freely tuned to be as strong as quantum mechanics allows.
 This makes these gases ideal platforms to study the many-body physics of strongly correlated fermions.
 The group is also pursuing the creation of a degenerate Fermi gas of stable dipolar NaK molecules, which might allow the observation of novel forms of superfluidity and supersolids.

 Prof. Chuang studies quantum information with cold atomic systems, based on microfabricated chips for cooling, moving, and controlling small numbers of individual ions at the quantum level.
 His cryogenic ion traps enable new schemes for controlling polar molecular ions and studying their quantum interactions.
 Prof. Vuletic works on quantum control of systems with few degrees of freedom.
 This includes generation of single and twin photons, the use of photons to transfer quantum information between atomic systems, and spin squeezing which can be used to increase the accuracy of atomic clocks beyond the usual shot noise limit.
 He is also studying collisions between cold ions and neutral atoms.